sindresorhus/gulp-rework/readme.md

 ## API

 The `compress` option from Rework is intentionally missing.
-A separate task like [gulp-csso](https://github.com/ben-eb/gulp-csso) will do a much better job.
+A separate task like [gulp-csso](https://github.com/ben-eb/gulp-csso) will do a better job.

 The [built-in plugins](https://github.com/visionmedia/rework#plugins) are available on the `rework` instance.
 Eg. `rework.at2x()`.